Boo231/OfftopDiscordBot/README.md

 3) In the" Secret " file, specify your TOKEN.

-4)In the" CleanBotMessageEvent " file, specify the necessary delay before deleting the message and the ID of your bot.
+4) In the" CleanBotMessageEvent " file, specify the necessary delay before deleting the message and the ID of your bot.

 When creating a bot on the Discord Developer site, don't forget to check the "PRESENCE INTENT" and "SERVER MEMBERS INTENT"boxes.